axelferdinand/Bookmarkable/README.md

 The other variables are used when you have no bookmarks, when you add a new bookmark or remove one, for the favorites option menu and the timestamp that is added each time you bookmark something.
 Feel free to update the variables to fit your needs.

+## Script output
-Here's an example with markup the script outputs:
+Here's an example with markup the script outputs, to help you better understand how to adapt it to your project:

 ```
 <div class="bookmarkable"><!-- Add this class to your content container -->